RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 *With Fuel Pump Mods

-Back in the Shovelhead and EVO days we used IHI Turbochargers...150 to 300Hp.Then later on we switched to Ball Bearing Garrett GT Series rated at 360 hp and up to 500 Hp.
+Back in the Shovelhead and EVO days we used IHI Turbochargers...150 to 300Hp.Then, later on, we switched to Ball Bearing Garrett GT Series rated at 360 hp and for racing up to 500 Hp.

 With the M8's we have stepped up to the specialized Borg Warner EFR (Engineered for Racing) turbochargers that have a built in wastegate and blow off valve.